-Mark Lee, MD, chair of Neurosurgery at the WVU Rockefeller Neuroscience Institute, diagnosed Danica with focal dysplasia seizures.
+Mark Lee, MD, diagnosed Danica with focal dysplasia seizures.
 The seizures lasted only 15 to 20 seconds at first, but rapidly increased in duration and frequency despite treatment with medication.
 She had as many as 21 seizures in a day at the height of their frequency, often with several in succession, and it was taking longer to recover each time.

 Dr. Lee performed surgery to place electrodes to stimulate areas of the brain and determine the region that was causing the seizures.
 The next day, Danica underwent a second surgery to remove brain tissue from the affected area.
 Lee performed a third surgery a week later to remove more tissue because Danica continued to seize.